Microwave-optical spectroscopy of Rydberg excitons in the ultrastrong driving regime: The Experiment

 \section{The Experiment}

 Details of the experimental setup are available in~\cite{pritchett2024} and will be summarized here.
 Figure \ref{fig:exp} shows a diagram of the experiment.
-A thin slab of \cuprite~($55\pm10~\si{\micro\meter}$ thick) is mounted on a CaF$_2$ window inside a closed-cycle crysotat at $\sim 4 $ K. The probe laser was a narrowband diode laser, frequency doubled to $\lambda \approx 571$~nm (details in~\cite{Rogers2022}).
-The laser intensity on the sample was approximately 20~\si{\micro\watt\per\milli\meter\squared} which is approximately 2 times lower than the probe intensity used in~\cite{Heckotter2021-2}, allowing interactions between excitons to be neglected~\cite{Kazimierczuk2014,Heckotter2021-2}.
-A microwave field was applied at a frequency of 7~GHz using a stripline antenna~\cite{Gallagher2022}.
+A thin slab of \cuprite~($55\pm10~\si{\micro\meter}$ thick) is mounted on a CaF$_2$ window inside a closed-cycle cryostat at $\sim 4 $ K. The probe laser is a narrowband diode laser, frequency doubled to $\lambda \approx 571$~nm (details in~\cite{Rogers2022}).
+The laser intensity on the sample is approximately 20~\si{\micro\watt\per\milli\meter\squared} which is approximately 2 times lower than the probe intensity used in~\cite{Heckotter2021-2}, allowing interactions between excitons to be neglected~\cite{Kazimierczuk2014,Heckotter2021-2}.
+A microwave field is applied at a frequency of 7~GHz using a stripline antenna~\cite{Gallagher2022}.
 This leads to two effects: a change in the absorption spectrum, and the generation of sidebands on the laser~\cite{pritchett2024}.
-The probe absorption data was taken with a polarisation angle between the probe laser and the microwave field of $90^\circ$, while the sideband data was taken with the polarisation of the two fields parallel.
+The probe absorption data is taken with a polarisation angle between the probe laser and the microwave field of $90^\circ$, while the sideband data is taken with the polarisation of the two fields parallel.

-Absorption spectra were taken by measuring the light transmitted through the sample, $T(\omega_\mathrm{p}$), and comparing it to a reference value, $T_0$, to give the optical depth, $-\mathrm{ln}(T(\omega_\mathrm{p})/T_0)$, as a function of probe energy (figure~\ref{fig:wf}a).
+Absorption spectra are taken by measuring the light transmitted through the sample, $T(\omega_\mathrm{p}$), and comparing it to a reference value, $T_0$, to give the optical depth, $-\mathrm{ln}(T(\omega_\mathrm{p})/T_0)$, as a function of probe energy (figure~\ref{fig:wf}a).
 Experimentally the Rydberg states are observed to sit on a non-resonant absorption background due to phonon-assisted processes~\cite{Baumeister1961}.
-As this background is not affected by the microwave field, it was not included in the model and was subtracted from the experimental data (see \ref{app:bgd} for details).
-To extract the size of the sidebands, a temperature tuned Fabry-Perot etalon with a finesse of $44.5\pm0.7$ and a free spectral range of $60.1\pm0.2$ was inserted after the sample.
-Details of how the sideband amplitude was extracted from this data can be found in chapter 5 of ~\cite{PritchettThesis}.
+As this background is not affected by the microwave field, it is not included in the model and is subtracted from the experimental data (see \ref{app:bgd} for details).
+To extract the size of the sidebands, a temperature tuned Fabry-Pérot etalon with a finesse of $44.5\pm0.7$ and a free spectral range of $60.1\pm0.2$ is inserted after the sample.
+Details of how the sideband amplitude is extracted from this data can be found in chapter 5 of ~\cite{PritchettThesis}.